Close

-For many of us, Thanksgiving brings up feelings of sadness, loneliness, and dread – especially those of us going through or recovering from a divorce.
-It's our first single-mom Thanksgiving.
-Instead of looking forward to leaves falling from trees, baking, and the smell of pumpkin spice, we dread the fact that this year, the kids will spend Thanksgiving with their dad.
-Well, that's me this year.
-I'm a divorced mom with two kids who will create a new Thanksgiving tradition on my own ... and the way I feel about it may surprise you.
+Instead of looking forward to leaves falling from trees, baking, and the smell of pumpkin spice, we dread the fact that this year, the kids will spend Thanksgiving with their other parent.
+That was me the first year after my divorce.
+I'm a divorced mom with two kids who created a new Thanksgiving tradition on my own ... and the way I feel about it may surprise you.

-Thanksgiving is a holiday that writes across the sky, "FAMILY TIME OBLIGATION FOR ALL!"
+Thanksgiving is a holiday that writes across the sky, "FAMILY TIME OBLIGATED FOR ALL!"
 It may entail suitcases, crowded airports, travel delays, road trips, or seeing family members you dislike.
 I just got the shivers.
 That kind of anxiety is the exact opposite of how many of us want to feel and what Thanksgiving is all about.

 Don't get me wrong: Thanksgiving is one of my absolute favorite holidays.
 It is a day of thanks and giving.
 These two words mean a lot to me.
 They enrich my life every single day.
 Thanksgiving is a holiday to share and practice gratitude for the abundance in our lives.

 As a divorced mom, that is sometimes tough to see.
 But if you look hard enough, you will find it.
 I believe we take for granted all that we truly have access to‚ and we forget it's right in front of us, within our reach.
-Family and friends ... the food we are given ... the air we breathe ... this country's freedom.
+Family and friends ... the food we are given ... the air we breathe ... and freedom.

 Embrace your choices